theekify/ead/README.md

-# Student Management System
+# School Management System

-This is a **Student Management System** developed for the **Enterprise Application Development** module.
+This is a **School Management System** developed for the **Enterprise Application Development** module.
 The system allows for efficient management of users, courses, and profile details.

 ## Features
 - **User Management**: Add, update, delete, and view user details.